latex3/latex3/xpackages/readme-ctan.txt

 OVERVIEW
 --------

+The xpackages are a collection of experimental implementations for aspects of the LaTeX3 kernel, dealing with higher-level ideas such as the Desginer Interface.
+Some of them work as stand alone packages, providing new functionality, and can be used on top of LaTeX2e with no changes to the existing kernel.
-The `xpackages' term is a designation used for proto-type implementations of new concepts for a LaTeX Designer Interface.
-Some work as standalone packages providing new functionality, such as the packages in xbase; others go deeper and redefine LaTeX internals in order to provide newer and better methods for managing certain constructs.
+Others go further, and redefine LaTeX2e internals to provide better methods for managing certain constructs.

 All xpackages require expl3 and, in addition to this, many require functionality provided by the packages within the xbase bundle.